 Now you were questioned this morning about the fact that the wording of this bill and one paragraph in particular of it was so general that it would permit Russia to benefit under the plan.
 Later on, you mentioned that other countries might come in.
-The door is open to few days.
-All countries were invited; were they not?
+The door is open to Russia; is it not?